spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 The exact set of input parameters fed into DAOStarFinder is detector-dependent.
 The parameters can be found in the <instrument>_<detector>_catalog_generation_all.json files mentioned in the previous section.

 Source Identification using PSFs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This option, introduced in Drizzlepac v3.3.0, converts model PSFs created using TinyTim to match the orientation and plate scale of the observation to look for sources in the image.
+This option, introduced in Drizzlepac v3.3.0, drizzles model PSFs created using TinyTim to match the orientation and plate scale of the observation to look for sources in the image.
 Where DAOFind convolves the image with a perfect Gaussian whose FWHM has been specified by the user, this option convolves the image with the model PSF to identify all sources which most closely matches the PSF used.
 Those positions are then turned into a list that is fed to `photutils DAOStarFinder` code to measure them using the Gaussian models with a FWHM measured from the model PSF.

 One benefit of this method is that features in the core of saturated or high S/N sources in the image that would normally be erroneously identified as a separate point-source by DAOFind will be recognized as part of the full PSF as far out as the model PSF extends.

 For exposures which are comprised of images taken in different filters, the model PSF used is the drizzle combination of the model PSFs for each filter that comprised the image.
 This allows the code to best match the PSF found in the image of the `total detection` image.
 The model PSFs definitely do not exactly match the PSFs from the images due to focus changes and other telescope effects.
 However, they are close enough to allow for reasonably complete identification of actual point-sources in the images.
 Should the images suffer from extreme variations in the PSF, though, this algorithm will end up not identifying valid sources from the image.
-The user can provide there own library of PSFs to use in place of the model PSFs included with this package in order to more reliably match and measure the sources from their data.
+The user can provide their own library of PSFs to use in place of the model PSFs included with this package in order to more reliably match and measure the sources from their data.
 The user-provided PSFs can be used to directly replace the PSFs installed with this package as long as they maintain the same naming convention.
+All model PSFs installed with the code can be found in the `pars/psfs` directory, with all PSFs organized by instrument and detector.
+Each PSF file has a filename of `<instrument>_<detector>_<filter_name>.fits`.
+The model PSFs all extend at least 3.0" in radius in order to recognize the features of the diffraction spikes out as far as possible to avoid as many false detections as possible for saturated sources.

 Aperture Photometry Measurement - Flux Determination